 It’s really not very difficult (for most Firestick users) to access their router’s admin area to change the WiFi channel or network name.
 In most cases, just follow these steps:

-- Start by opening a web browser window on a device that you know is connected to your WiFi network (such as your WiFi-connected smartphone or laptop)
+- Start by opening a web browser window (like Google Chrome, Safari, or Firefox) on a device that you know is connected to your WiFi network (such as your WiFi-connected smartphone or laptop)

 - You should now see a box for Username and a box for Password.
 HINT: Your router’s username and password are usually on a sticker that is stuck onto your WiFi router somewhere (sometimes on the bottom side of the router).
 If you can’t find your router’s username and password, then call your Internet Service Provider and they’ll help you find it.

-- Your router should now show your settings for the 5GHz channel.
-In most situations, this settings is “automatic”.
+- Your router should now show your settings for the Firestick 5GHz channel.
+In most situations, this settings is automatic.
 Change the channel setting to channel 36.

 If the steps above didn’t work for you, then continue reading to try the other wireless solutions below.